 Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

-In paintings, drawings and sculptures exhibited in museums, their preservation is very different from that of digital art.
-With the rise of digital art, people have sparked a wave of creativity that has aroused the interest of artists, collectors and the general public.
-While artists continue to create digital masterpieces, it is becoming increasingly important to learn how to keep these works.
+The preservation of paintings, drawings, and sculptures exhibited in museums is very different from that of digital art.
+With the rise of digital art, people have unleashed a wave of creativity that has piqued the interest of artists, collectors, and the general public.
+As artists continue to create digital masterpieces, learning how to preserve these works becomes increasingly important.

-More and more artists deal with the possibilities of digital art, begin to experiment with this medium and explore its facets.
-Galleries, art institutions and even museums are increasingly opening up digital art.
-The media, film, animation and game industry is well on the way to reaching a wide audience in this field.
+More and more artists are exploring the possibilities of digital art, beginning to experiment with this medium and exploring its many facets.
+Galleries, art institutions, and even museums are increasingly embracing digital art.
+The media, film, animation, and gaming industries are well on their way to reaching a broad audience in this field.

 Digital art differs significantly from classical art.
 It does not consist of physical screens that are right in front of them.
 Instead, it exists in virtual space on computers, in the cloud and on the Internet.
 As a digital artist, you should not ignore the risks of a possible loss of your works of art.
 To ensure that your digital work is not lost, you need a reliable archiving method.
 Similar to the physical archiving techniques for traditional art, digital archiving refers to the storage and organization of your works.